La Jolla Seals and Sea Lions at Children’s Pool Beach and La Jolla Cove

 Website: http://en.wikipedia.org/wiki/Children%27s_Pool_Beach (unofficial)

-La Jolla, California has some nice stretches of beach along the Pacific Ocean.
-One particular cove was so pretty and isolated they decided to turn it into a Children’s Pool some years back.
+The San Diego neighborhood of La Jolla has some nice stretches of beach along the Pacific Ocean.
+One particular cove was so pretty and isolated that they decided to turn it into a Children’s Pool some years back.

 La Jolla Cove Map – Where to See the Seals

 Children’s Pool Beach and La Jolla Cove are both good spots to see the seals and sea lions.

 Here’s a La Jolla seal map showing the two main beach locations:

 That measure was taken to protect seal pups, who are born during this time.
 You can still come by and view them from a distance, however.
 La Jolla Cove, meanwhile, is open year-round.

 Does La Jolla Have Seals or Sea Lions?

 You may see references to the La Jolla sea lions, rather than seals.
 The truth is that both are present here!

 How can you tell them apart?
 The easiest difference: California sea lions have external ears that are clearly visible, while Pacific harbor seals do not.